 - A 20% discount on Garden membership.

 - Additional benefits after 50, 75, 100 and 150 hours of service at the Garden!

 Volunteer as a Group:

 Have a group that is interested in volunteering?
 We’d love to have you join us.
-Please click here to fill out the Group Application Form and our Volunteer Manager will contact you shortly.
+Please email email@example.com to register your group today!

 Take a moment to learn a little more about some of the wonderful volunteers here at the Daniel Stowe Botanical Garden!